 To enable logging for this library, set the logger for the underlying gRPC library.

 The logger that you set may be a Ruby stdlib

 that will write logs to Cloud Logging.
 See grpc/logconfig.rb

 Configuring a Ruby stdlib logger:

 require "logger" module MyLogger LOGGER = Logger.new $stderr, level: Logger::WARN def logger LOGGER end end # Define a gRPC module-level logger method before grpc/logconfig.rb loads. module GRPC extend MyLogger end

 To browse ready to use code samples check Google Cloud Samples.

 Supported Ruby Versions

 Google provides official support for Ruby versions that are actively supported by Ruby Core—that is, Ruby versions that are either in normal maintenance or in security maintenance, and not end of life.
+Currently, this means Ruby 2.5 and later.
 Older versions of Ruby may still work, but are unsupported and not recommended.
 See https://www.ruby-lang.org/en/downloads/branches/ for details about the Ruby support schedule.